tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

   RFC7950:

 informative:
-  I-D.ietf-teas-yang-rsvp-te:

 --- abstract

-This document defines a YANG data model for the configuration and management of RSVP Protocol.
-The model covers the building blocks of the RSVP protocol that can be augmented and used by other RSVP extension models such as RSVP extensions to Traffic-Engineering (RSVP-TE).
-The model is divided into base and extended modules that cover data for configuration, operational state, remote procedure calls, and event notifications.
+This document defines a YANG data model for the configuration and management of the RSVP protocol.
+The YANG data model covers the building blocks that may be augmented by other RSVP extension data models such as RSVP Traffic-Engineering (RSVP-TE).
+It is divided into two modules that cover the basic and extended RSVP features.

 --- middle